-- 1. Students must be reminded not to share combs, brushes, hats, or other articles of clothing. - 2.
-Hats, mittens, and scarves should be stored in the sleeves of coats. - 3.
-Art smocks should be sent home periodically for laundering and should be stored in plastic bags. - 4.
-Long hair should be pulled back with barrettes or in a pony tail. - 5.
-Students 'coats and other articles of clothing should not be placed in piles. - 6.
+- 1. Students should be reminded not to share combs, brushes, hats, or other articles of clothing. - 2.
+Art smocks should be sent home periodically for laundering and should be stored in plastic bags. - Long hair should be pulled back with barrettes or in a ponytail. - 4.
+Students' coats and other articles of clothing should not be placed in piles. - 5.
 Students should be discouraged from bringing or sharing stuffed toys.